zachowj/xfinity-data-usage/README.md

 **post** _(optional)_

-Enalbe posting of data after an update to the provided URL.
+Enable posting of data after an update to the provided URL.

 | Option |            | Description                     |
 | ------ | ---------- | ------------------------------- |